AngeliqueMarquis/AngeliqueMarquis_7_04032022-/README.md

 # BACKEND
-Go to the backend folder with the command : CD backend Then run the nodemon server with the command : nodemon server
+Go to the backend folder with the command : CD backend Then install with the command : npm install
+Then run the nodemon server with the command : nodemon serve

 For this project, the following dependencies have been installed: